ChalmersGU-data-structure-courses/lab-system/README.md

 lab.grading_project.create()`
 ```
 This creates the official project with problem and solution branches.
-It takes its initial content from the local directory specified in the lab configuration and add a suitable `.gitignore` file if configured.
+It takes its initial content from the local directory specified in the lab configuration and adds a suitable `.gitignore` file if configured.
 Similarly, this creates the (empty) grading repository that graders can later clone and pull from to get up-to-date submissions and derived information such as test output.
 If we wanted to delete a project to start over, we would call the `delete` method instead of `create`.